 Buckeye Hot Spring

-Located next to a tranquil mountain stream, Buckeye Hot Spring has three soaking pools and is considered one of the most beautiful hot spring pools in Eastern Sierra.
+Located next to a tranquil mountain stream, Buckeye Hot Spring has three soaking pools and is considered one of the most beautiful hot spring pools in the Eastern Sierra.
 It is also one of the most remote.

 The pools are fed by the flow of water from the springs above, creating a glorious thermal waterfall.
 If the water gets too hot, take a dip in the cooling waters of Buckeye Creek and start all over again.